 What is data migration software?
 Data migration software automates the complex process of moving data from one system to another.
 It handles everything from extraction and transformation to loading and validation, ensuring data integrity throughout the transfer.
 Think of it as a highly specialized moving company for your digital assets, minimizing downtime and risk.
 This is crucial for upgrading systems, merging databases, or simply improving data organization.

 Is Syniti an ETL tool?
-Syniti isn't solely an ETL (Extract, Transform, Load) tool, though it incorporates ETL capabilities.
-It's more accurately described as a comprehensive data management platform.
-Think of it as having ETL as a crucial *feature* within a broader suite for data migration, cleansing, and governance.
+Syniti isn’t solely an ETL (Extract, Transform, Load) tool, though it incorporates ETL capabilities.
+It’s more accurately described as a comprehensive data management platform.
+Think of ETL as a crucial feature within a broader suite for data migration, cleansing, and governance.
 Its strength lies in handling complex data challenges beyond simple ETL processes.